Communication-Efficient Policy Gradient Methods for Distributed Reinforcement Learning: Communication-Efficient Distributed Policy Gradient Methods

-In Lemma \ref{lemma1}, the first term on the right hand side of \eqref{eq.lemma1} drives the descent in the objective of DRL, while the error induced by skipping communication (the second term), the variance of stochastic policy gradient (the third term), as well as the finite-horizon gradient approximation error (the fourth term) increase the DRL objective thus impede the optimization progress.
-Intuitively, the error induced by skipping communication should be properly controlled so that it is small or even negligible relative to the magnitude of policy gradients that drives the optimization progress, and also the variance of policy gradients that originally appears in the PG-type algorithms \citep{papini18icml}.
+In Lemma \ref{lemma1}, the first term on the right hand side of \eqref{eq.lemma1} drives the descent in the objective of distributed RL, while the finite-horizon gradient approximation error (the second term), the error induced by skipping communication (the third term), as well as the variance of stochastic policy gradient (the fourth term) increase the distributed RL objective thus impede the optimization progress.
+Intuitively, the error induced by skipping communication should be properly controlled so that it is small or even negligible relative to the magnitude of policy gradients that drives the optimization progress, and also the variance-induced error of policy gradients that appears in the PG-type algorithms \cite{papini18icml}.

+To account for these error terms in the design of our algorithm, we first approximate $ \|\nabla {\cal L}(\bbtheta^k)\|^2$ in \eqref{eq.lemma1} by the differences of successive policy parameters $ \sum_{d=1}^D \frac{ \xi}{\alpha^2}\big\|\bbtheta^{k+1-d}-\bbtheta^{k-d}\big\|^2$, where $\xi$ is the pre-selected constant and $D$ is a pre-selected interval length, and then quantify the variance of using mini-batch policy gradient estimation in the next lemma.
+Note that to obtain the finite-sample analysis of LAPG, we borrow powerful tools from the celebrated probably approximately correct (PAC) learning framework, e.g., \cite{vapnik2013nature,shalev2010learnability,schapire1990strength}.